 A 6.6kW solar system is the typical size installed in Australia these days.
-Such a system will conservatively save you around $1,600 per year, depending on your location.
+Such a system can save you around $1,600 per year, depending on your location.

 A budget-end 6.6kW solar system can be had for around $5,000.
 A top-end 6.6kW solar system will can cost up to $9,000 or more.

-What this means is - with savings of $1,600 per year, a budget-end 6.6kW system will pay for itself in just over 3 years.
-A top-end 6.6kW system will pay for itself in five and a half years.
+What this means is - with savings of $1,600 per year, a budget-end 6.6kW system can pay for itself in just over 3 years.
+A top-end 6.6kW system can pay for itself in five and a half years.